 DON’T buy or discuss drugs with anyone trying to offer them to you.
 I think this is a no-brainer, but young tourists are often targeted as “only being there for the party scene”, and you likely will get offers.
 A man ran up to my husband right in the city center saying “ah an American- you want weed, yes?”- and we of course ran in the other direction.
 You don’t want to get caught up in the depths of the Peruvian legal system.
 Just say no kids!

-DON’T take photos of locals or indigenous people without their permission.
+DON’T take photos of locals without their permission.
 I always see so many people breaking this rule, and it’s not cool guys.
 Has my husband sniped a photo of a local from a distance?
 Yes.
 Was it the right thing to do?
 That’s debatable.
 If you’re going to be rude and obvious about it like some tourists I’ve seen though, think again.

 DON’T underestimate the power of altitude!
 Make sure you take staying hydrated seriously.
 I was drinking tons of water while I was in Cuzco and still battled near-constant headaches the entire time I was there.
 Remember that this is a city at 11,150 feet (3,400m) above sea level.
 Come prepared with the right meds!